Compassionate Trauma Therapy in NYC

 • You notice patterns repeating—in relationships, work, or self-perception—that feel “stuck.”

 Experiencing these symptoms does not mean you are broken.
 It means your nervous system learned powerful survival strategies.
-Trauma-focused therapy helps you gently update those patterns so they no longer control your present.
+Therapy helps you gently update those patterns so they no longer control your present.

-Living in fast-paced areas like New York City and Bergen County, New Jersey can amplify trauma symptoms.
+Living in fast-paced areas like New York City, Bergen County, Hoboken, and Jersey City, New Jersey can amplify trauma symptoms.
 High expectations, demanding careers, academic pressure, and cultural or family obligations often mask internal distress.

 • Anxiety interfering with work performance